ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

 - The Gauntlets in the Mini variants of the above are also named `Prophecy`, `Prologue` and `Epilogue`.
 - NCO and Mini NCO contain three columns each, named `Mission Pack 1`, `Mission Pack 2` and `Mission Pack 3`.

+#### Preset Options
 All static presets accept these options, as shown in the example above:

+##### Missions
-- `missions` with these possible values:
+The `missions` option accepts these possible values:
 - `random` (default), which removes pre-defined `mission_pool` options from layouts and missions, meaning all missions will follow the pool defined in your campaign's `global` layout.
 This is the default if you don't define the `missions` option.
 - `vanilla_shuffled`, which will leave `mission_pool`s on layouts to shuffle vanilla missions within their respective campaigns.
 - `vanilla`, which will leave all missions as they are in the vanilla campaigns.

+##### Keys
-- `keys` with these possible values:
+The `keys` option accepts these possible values:
 - `none` (default), which does not add any Key Item rules to the preset.
 - `layouts`, which adds Key Item rules to layouts besides the preset's left-most layout, in addition to their regular entry rules.
 - `missions`, which adds Key Item rules to missions besides the preset's starter mission, in addition to their regular entry rules.

 ---
 ### Golden Path